Ate329/ani-player/README.md

 - Search for anime titles and episodes using AniList API integration.
 - Display available torrents for selected episodes from Nyaa.si.
-- Check the initial download speed of torrents before downloading.
 - Download and stream (VLC) selected torrents using webtorrent-cli.

 ## Requirements